arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

  * `downscaleForbiddenWindowSeconds: 60`: Wait 60 seconds after a scaling event before scaling down
  * `upscaleForbiddenWindowSeconds: 30`: Wait 30 seconds after a scaling event before scaling up

-Create the WPA object by applying the manifest: `kubectl apply -f frontend-wpa.yaml`{{execute}}

-Let's check that the Cluster Agent is getting the metric correctly by executing the agent status for the Cluster Agent: `kubectl exec -ti $(kubectl get pods -l app=datadog-cluster-agent -o jsonpath='{.items[0].metadata.name}') -- agent status`{{execute}} Browse the output and check that you get an output similar to this one:
+Let's check that the Cluster Agent is getting the metric correctly by executing the agent status for the Cluster Agent: `kubectl exec -ti $(kubectl get pods -l app=datadog-cluster-agent -o jsonpath='{.items[0].metadata.name}') -- agent status | grep -A11 "External Metrics"`{{execute}} Browse the output and check that you get an output similar to this one:

 ```
 External Metrics